 These conditions have no known cures.
 But there are luckily drugs and a variety of other treatment options that can help manage arthritis.
 The available treatments, especially medications, often come with side effects, though.
-This is where natural remedies for arthritis come into play in that they are thought to be safer.
+This is where natural remedies for arthritis come into play as they are thought to be safer.

 We discuss here some of the natural treatment options you may want to check out for management of arthritic conditions.
-We hope you will find at least one of them helpful.

 Herbs and Spices

 The compounds have been found to reduce inflammation which contributes to pain sensation.
-The use of this yellow spice led to reduction in joint inflammation in lab animals, according to the NIH.
+The use of this yellow spice led to a reduction in joint inflammation in lab animals, according to the NIH.

 Cinnamon – If you can get the dosage right, this is another spice that can help manage your arthritis.
 Cinnamon bark contains anti-inflammatory properties that make it potentially useful.
-You can find this helpful for relieving pains and aches.
+You can find this helpful for relieving pain and aches.

 The alkaloid extract inhibits a compound known as Substance P. The latter facilitates the transmission of pain signals to the brain.
 By inhibiting substance P, capsaicin helps you get relief from pain.

 Green tea – Here you have another herb widely known for its medicinal benefits.
-Green tea contains high amount of antioxidants that are the secret behind its benefits.
+Green tea contains a high amount of antioxidants that are the secret behind its benefits.
 The properties assist your body in fighting inflammation and enhance immune responses related to arthritis.